Mike9926/stat265/README.md

-# Stats265: Easy Access to Key Data for Malawi
+# ZenovaCapital: Easy Access to Key Market Data

-Welcome to Stats265, a project dedicated to simplifying access to essential data for Malawi.
-Our mission is to provide a user-friendly platform for retrieving and analyzing key statistics that contribute to the understanding and development of Malawi.
+Welcome to ZenovaCapital, a project dedicated to simplifying access to essential market data and financial insights.
+Our mission is to provide a user-friendly platform for retrieving and analyzing market information to support insightful analysis.

 ## Key Features